WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 - how policy reform efforts (e.g., TIG pilots) are perceived from an accountability standpoint.

 This layer functions as **external validation**: it tests whether the procedural and experiential findings align with broader professional observations, thereby strengthening the reliability and generalisability of the conclusions.

+This study adopts a constructivist–interpretivist orientation, treating textual artefacts (forms, blogs, FOI replies) as evidence of institutional process rather than individual behaviour.

 ---